gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **Beta 1.16.0.60**
 - Breaking Nether Sprouts will drop invisible tile nether sprouts

+**1.16.1.2**
+- You can exploit commands in this version by removing the space between the /give and the @ symbol.
+This can give you infinite amount of illegals including bedrock, spawn eggs, top slabs, command blocks, and weird blocks in the furnace fuel slot.
+List of Illegals are in the "1.16.1.2 Guide" file in the "Links Folder"

 **1.16.40**
 - Lit Respawn Anchors can be obtained by mining them with silk touch, this allows for 4 different types of Respawn Anchors
 - Pistons can extend below y-level 0